 - No 3.5mm headphone jack and no Bixby button

 Samsung has offered similar screen sizes for several years, only increasing them by a hair as bezels have shrunk on our devices.
 Personally, I’m hoping the small bezel makes these phones not as huge as they sound, as those are WAY bigger than the Galaxy S10, iPhone 11 Pro Max, and just about anything else.
+These are big phones.

 The S20 Ultra 5G is going to keep the SD Card slot.
 Support for up to 1TB.

 It will also be available in 128GB/256GB/512GB and have a 12GB and 16GB RAM option.

 108MP main, 48MP 10x optical, 12MP ultra wide.

 5000 mAh battery with 45W option fast charge.
 0 to 100% in 74 min.

 Aside from the screen size we know they’ll have fast processors, lots of RAM, and run Android 10.
 However, with a bigger 120 Hz display, 8K video recording and a bunch of other stuff, it actually makes sense for Samsung to pack a big 5,000 mAh battery inside the biggest model.
 Here are more Galaxy S20+ specs and how it compares to something like the Galaxy S10+.

 |Screen Size||6.7-inch Dynamic AMOLED||6.4-inch Dynamic AMOLED|

 |Screen Resolution||3200 x 1440 & 120Hz||3040 x 1440 & Only 60Hz|

 |Storage & RAM||128/256GB & 12GB RAM||128GB & 8GB RAM|